JetBrains/intellij-sdk-docs/reference_guide/messaging_infrastructure.md

 ### Topic

 This class serves as an endpoint at the messaging infrastructure.
-I.e. clients are allowed to subscribe to the topic within particular bus and to send messages to particular topic within particular bus.
+I.e., clients are allowed to subscribe to a specific topic within a bus and send messages to that topic within that particular bus.

 ![Topic](img/topic.svg)

 * *display name* just a human-readable name used for logging/monitoring purposes;
 * *broadcast direction* will be explained in details at Broadcasting.
 Default value is *TO\_CHILDREN*;
 * *listener class* that is a business interface for particular topic.
-  Subscribers register implementation of this interface at the messaging infrastructure and publishers may later retrieve object that conforms (IS-A) to it and call any method defined there.
+  Subscribers register an implementation of this interface at the messaging infrastructure.
+  Publishers later retrieve objects that conform to the interface (IS-A) and call any methods defined on those implementations.
-  Messaging infrastructure takes care on dispatching that to all subscribers of the topic, i.e. the same method with the same arguments will be called on the registered callbacks;
+  The messaging infrastructure takes care of dispatching the message to all subscribers of the topic by calling the same method with the same arguments on the registered implementation callbacks;

 ### Message Bus